score-json/json/docs/s-core/trustable/assumptions-of-use/AOU-22.md

 normative: true
 ---

-It is assumed that numbers are written in base 10.
+Numbers are written in base 10.